bocchino/fprime/docs/Design/data-products.md

 When defining a producer component, you can specify one or more records.
 A record specification consists of a name, a type, and an optional identifier.
+The type may be one of the following:

+1. An FPP type _T_.
+In this case, the record contains a single value of type _T_. _T_ may be a struct type or a fixed-size array type.

+1. An FPP type _T_ followed by the keyword `array`.
-The type specifier may be `raw`, in which case the record is a raw array of bytes, of statically unknown size.
+   In this case, the record is an array of values of type _T_ of statically unknown size.
+   The size of the array is stored in the record.

 Example syntax:
 ```
+@ A struct with a fixed-size member array
+struct FixedSizeData {
-array FixedSizeData = [1024] F32
+  data: [1024] F32
+}
+@ A record containing fixed-size data
-product record FixedSizedataRecord: FixedSizeData
+product record FixedSizeDataRecord: FixedSizeData
+@ A record containing a variable-size array
-product record RawDataRecord: raw
+product record F32ArrayRecord: F32 array
 ```

-_TODO: Instead of a raw byte record, we should allow a variable-size array of any type.
-Then a raw byte record is just a U8 array.
-See issue #323 on fprime-community/fpp._

 #### 3.2.3.
 Containers